Contrast-Security-OSS/docs/content/installation/netcore/install/Supported-technology-netcore.md

 The agent does **not** support the following technologies at this time:

-* .NET Core or ASP.NET Core versions 3.0 or above
 * .NET Core or ASP.NET Core version 2.0 or below
 * ASP.NET Core applications running under the .NET framework (Windows) or Mono (Linux/Windows)